lb357/java2drawio/README.md

 # java2drawio
-A prototype of a utility for translating Java code into a draw.io block diagram
+Prototype of the utility for translating Java code into a draw.io block diagram

 ```cmd